Aerial view of Heidelberg Palace

 Atmospheric palace courtyard

 The atmospheric, cobbled palace courtyard is accessed via the bridge gatehouse and the gate tower.
 Visitors are met with a fascinating panorama of Early Modern architecture.
-To the left are the older residential buildings from the Middle Ages, such as the Ruprecht Building, the library and the Ladies' Building.
-To the right are the economic building and the picturesque fountain house.
+To the left are the older residential buildings from the Middle Ages, such as the Ruprecht’s Wing, the library and the Ladies´ Wing.
+To the right are the economic building and the picturesque Fountain Hall.

 Breathtaking view from the Great Terrace

-A passageway in the Friedrich Building leads to the Great Terrace, which offers a fantastic view of Heidelberg's historic district.
+A passageway in the Friedrich’s Wing leads to the Great Terrace, which offers a fantastic view of Heidelberg's historic district.
 On clear days, visitors can see far into the Rhine plain.
 Below the Great Terrace is the remnant of the Karlschanze (entrenchment), a fortification built during Prince-Elector Karl II's time.

 View of Heidelberg Palace across the Neckar valley and into the Rhine plain